BellerophonMobile/logberry/docs/concepts.md

 	computerlog.Event("request", "Received request", req)
 ```

-Built on top of this basic function are a variety of common event
+Built on top of this are a variety of common event triggers:
-functions:

- * Configuration: Report on program or module initialization.
-   * `BuildMetadata`
-   * `BuildSignature`
-   * `Configuration`
-   * `CommandLine`
-   * `Environment`
-   * `Process`
  * Informational: Report generic data, human messages, or warnings.
    * `Info`
    * `Warning`
  * State: Mark the end of initialization or pause in processing.
    * `Ready`
    * `Stopped`
- * Lifetime: Report the start of components or long-running tasks, and
+ * Lifetime: Report the termination state of components or tasks.
-   denote their termination state
-   * `Begin`
-   * `End`
    * `Success`
    * `Error`
-   * `WrapError`
-   * `Fatal`
    * `Failure`
+   * `Finalized`

+There are also functions to report program or module initialization:

+   * `BuildMetadataEvent`
+   * `BuildSignatureEvent`
+   * `ConfigurationEvent`
+   * `CommandLineEvent`
+   * `EnvironmentEvent`
-   * `Die`
+   * `ProcessEvent`

-Details on these and a full up-to-date list may be found in the [API
+Details on all these functions may be found in the [API
 GoDocs](https://godoc.org/github.com/BellerophonMobile/logberry).

-### Utilities

-Task may additionally be muted (and unmuted).
-In this state they will
-produce no log events.
-This is useful when using a task simply to
-collect other tasks, or to generate and throw but not directly report
-a structured error message.

-Tasks may also be timed, and their duration reported by the
-terminating lifetime events.
-To start the clock, invoke
-`Task::Time()`.
-To additionally report the instationation, use
-`Task::Begin()`.
-Components automatically do the latter.
-The current
-duration may be fetched using `Task::Clock()`.

 ## D